Wyoming Catholic College: Technology policy

 The college does not allow televisions on campus.
 It also does not allow students to access the Internet from the dorm except for their college e-mail and specific websites that are required for their coursework.
 Students are also prohibited from using mobile devices, including smart phones, on campus; they must be surrendered to the college while on campus.
 These policies have been suspended at times, for example during the fall 2019 semester when the campus experienced problems with landline phone and Internet connections.
 However, while controversial, both students and educational establishments have often had positive things to say regarding the limitation of technology.
 In July 2023, Inside Higher Ed published an article featuring Wyoming Catholic as representative of a trend that helps "students destress and build community".

 Cowboys for Life

 "Cowboys for Life" is Wyoming Catholic’s branch of the national Students for Life organization and Wyoming Catholic students regularly participate in Pro-Life activism.
 Wyoming Catholic students were involved in the first Lander "March for Life" in 2020, and "40-Days for Life" peaceful protest.

 Chaplaincy

 Bishop Robert Pipta, Eparch of Parma in the American Ruthenian Catholic Church, celebrates Byzantine Liturgy at Wyoming Catholic College's Byzantine Chapel.

-The college offers Catholic liturgies in both the Roman and Byzantine rites, including the Traditional Latin Mass, and the Novus Ordo and the Liturgy of St John Chrysostom.
-In the Spring of 2024, Wyoming Catholic College became the fifth site in the world to have a shrine dedicated to "Mary, Mother of Persecuted Christians."
+The college offers Catholic liturgies in both the Roman and Byzantine rites, including the Traditional Latin Mass, the Novus Ordo and the Liturgy of St John Chrysostom.
+In the spring of 2024, Wyoming Catholic College became the fifth site in the world to have a shrine dedicated to "Mary, Mother of Persecuted Christians."
 The Icon and shrine were facilitated by Fr.
 Benedict Kiely, an advocate for persecuted Christians in the Middle East.